-The interpretation of Ostalgia as a post-communist nostalgia, even if you experienced this time not for yourself, it's not consistent with the way I approach Ostalgia in my artistic research.
-I consider that Ostalgia can be approach in works of art from experiences, memories, stories and others from my own childhood memories.
-Soviet nostalgia, Ostalgia, is related to a number of important reasons provided by the former Soviet citizens and those who feel have the tendency to be attracted by the phenomenon of whether they are living or been born in the Soviet Union just before or after 1991.
-The first cause has to do with the need for order.
-In addition, it identifies the desire for a friendly atmosphere where people trust each other and are ready to help each other.
-The atmosphere of mutual help and solidarity was, according to many former Soviet citizens plentiful in the Soviet Union, but is absent in modern times.
-Another motive is the broad social concern of the Soviet state, which gave confidence in the future and help to cope with feelings of loneliness.
-Because of these concerns they were willing to give up their political freedoms.
+The interpretation of Ostalgia as a post-communist nostalgia, even if you have not experienced this time yourself consistent with the way I approach Ostalgia in my artistic research.
+I consider, that Ostalgia can be approached in the works of art from expiries, memories, stories of other people and from my own childhood memories.
+Soviet nostalgia is related to a number of important reasons, provided by the former Soviet citizens and those, who feel called to be attracted by this phenomenon, whether they lived were or born in the Soviet Union just before or after 1991.
+The first cause has to do with the need to order.
+In addition, it identifies the desire for the friendly atmosphere where people trust each other and are ready to help each other.
+The atmosphere of mutual help and solidarity was, according to many former Soviet citizens, plentiful in the Soviet Union but is absent in modern times.
+Another motive is the broad social concern of the Soviet state, which gave confidence in the future and helped to cope with feelings of loneliness.
+Because of these securities they wished to give up their political freedoms.
 It is said that democracy has brought them no luck.
-One of the last reasons cited is the desire to live in a "strong, powerful and big" country like the Soviet Union.
-(Kasamara, 2011: 18-31)
+One of the last reasons cited is the desire to live in a "strong, powerful and big" country like the Soviet Union (Kasamara, 2011: 18-31).

-In an artistic work the Ostalgia phenomenon lets the viewer decide which feeling and what message the artist shares with the audience.
-Not in the least the location of the art display plays an important role.
-As Ilya Kabakov says in an interview, that when he shows his work in Russia that the Russians will wonder what the hell he wants to say.
-According to Russians Kabakov's works are not art but a reality.
+In the artistic work the Ostalgia phenomenon lets the viewer to decide which feeling and what message the artist shares with the audience.
+The place where the work of art is located plays an important role.
+As Ilya Kabakov gives in an interview that when he shows his work in Russia that the Russians will wonder what he wants the hell to say with it.
+According to the Russians Kabakov's works are not an art, but a reality.
 A kind of mirror, which works only in the West.
 (Illés, Banality corrupts every sense, 1993: 64-67)

-Does Ostalgia apply in influencing on her viewers?
-Some of the viewers are filled with prejudice going to an exhibition of an artist from the former Soviet Union.
-During my interview in 2013 with the Russian artists duo Marta Volkova and Slava Shevelenko told me that they have had an experience with prejudice of the viewers.
-During a house exhibition of Volkova and Shevelenko have showed work's derived from images which were bought at a flea market in the Netherlands.
-Dutch viewers were convinced of the idea that all was full with Russian motives.
-After all artist duo used these expectations in their future work by being focused on the Russian themes.
-Volkova says that it is difficult to distance yourself from the origin.
-Many creations of artists are directly and indirectly connected to their childhood memories of the Soviet past.
-In the installation "Paintings about me" (Fig.1) Volkova and Shevelenko present a dacha as a manifest to almost two hundred years of turbulent Russian history, beauty, simplicity and imperfection.
+Does Ostalgia apply her influence on the viewers?
+Some of the viewers are filled with prejudice going to an exhibition of an artist former Soviet country.
+During my interview in 2013 with the Russian artist duo Marta Volkova and Slava Shevelenko told me that they had had an experience with prejudice of the viewers.
+During a house exhibition of Volkova and Shevelenko where works were shown derived from images, which were bought at a flea market in the Netherlands.
+Dutch viewers were convinced of the idea that all was filled in with Russian motives.
+After all the artist duo used this expectations in their future work being focused on the Russian themes.
+Volkova says that it is difficult to distance yourself from your origin.
+Many creations of artists are directly and indirectly connected with their childhood memories of the Soviet past.
+(Fig.1)

 Fig. 1: M.Volkova and S.Shevelenko.
-Paintings about me.
+From the Life of Beetles.
 2013.
-Bonnefantenmuseum, Maastricht, The Netherlands.
+Schunck, Heerlen, The Netherlands.